Gloucester and Cheltenham Tramroad: Main line railways

-In September 1843 the B&GR proposed laying standard gauge railway rails alongside and outside the plateway plates, enabling direct access to the docks for main line wagons over the tramroad route.
+In September 1843, the B&GR proposed laying standard gauge railway rails alongside and outside the plateway plates, enabling direct access to the docks for main line wagons over the tramroad route.
 By now the Great Western Railway had acquired the Cheltenham and Great Western Union Railway and construction of that line was now active.
 That being the case the GWR had the right to buy back the half share of the tramway, and the B&GR considered it advisable to consult the GWR on the dock access plans.
 Isambard Kingdom Brunel visited Gloucester in person to consider the matter and agreed, provided that broad gauge rails were laid as well as standard gauge, straddling the plateway track.
 This requirement, which would have involved a three-way mixed gauge, was not, in the event, proceeded with.

-In the summer of 1844 the broad gauge station at Gloucester was opened to another line, the Bristol and Gloucester Railway.
+In the summer of 1844, the broad-gauge station at Gloucester was opened to another line, the Bristol and Gloucester Railway.
 In 1848 the B&GR opened an independent route to the docks, not involving the tramroad at all.

-In January 1845 the Birmingham and Gloucester Railway was absorbed by the Midland Railway.
+In January 1845, the Birmingham and Gloucester Railway was absorbed by the Midland Railway.
 In the same year, the GWR exercised its right to repurchase the half share of the tramroad.
 By 1847 conventional ("modern") locomotive traction was used on the tramroad in the docks area of Gloucester.

 The South Wales Railway opened in July 1854 and the tramroad suffered a serious blow, as the Forest of Dean minerals could now come much more expeditiously by rail throughout.
 Its main business was now the conveyance of Leckhampton stone to Cheltenham, its advantage being that it could unload at any point along its line as compared with the Midland Railway which was obliged to do so at a goods depot.

 Street running in Gloucester and Cheltenham were no longer seen as acceptable and in any case the business of the tramroad was so low that its income barely covered costs.
-On 1 August 1859 an abandonment Act was obtained.
+On 1 August 1859, the Gloucester and Cheltenham Tramroads Abandonment Act 1859 (22 & 23 Vict. c. xl) was obtained.
 There was some delay in actually dismantling the line, but the plates were recovered in the spring of 1861, having been sold by auction.